 The Romantic Period in classical music, which took place during the late 19th and early 20th centuries, was a time of musical nationalism, and composers from several countries used folk motifs as part of their compositions.
 Some famous examples from the 19th century include Brahms (who wrote 21 Hungarian Dances); Smetena (his folk opera The Bartered Bride is very popular to this day), and Franz Liszt, who wrote a set of Hungarian Rhapsodies.

 There were also composers in Balkan countries who wrote music based on folklore themes; most of them they are unknown in the States, except for George Enescu, who did quite a bit of traveling.
 He gave concert tours in the United States and Europe and spent his final years in Paris, France, after the Communist takeover of Romania.
-They had confiscated his home in Bucharest, and he never returned there.
+They had confiscated his home in Bucharest, and he never went back.

 This video of Romanian Rhapsody #1, composed in 1901 by George Enescu features some beautiful scenery from his homeland.
 The work was based on songs and dances from Romania; it's a very dramatic and beautiful piece.
 Although it's a bit long (14 minutes) it's worth a look and listen.